arcadeJHS/AngularVueIntegration/README.md

 }
 ```
 We will initially build our components inside the `DEV` folder, taking advantage of our testing environment.
 During development hence, the main entry file will be `DEV/dev.index.js`, and the generated javascript will be injected into `index.html` page.
-When will switch to the real production build, we will build the codebase as a javascript bundle to include in the existing Angular app, exactly as we would include a new library, and the main entrypoint will then be `index.js`.
+When will switch to the real production build, we will build the codebase as a javascript bundle to include in the existing Angular app, exactly as we would include a new library, and the main entry point will then be `index.js`.

 #### The production build
 ```javascript